Bengals end 5-game losing streak, beat Raiders 30-16

 INJURIES

-Raiders: LG Kelechi Osemele was out for the second straight game with a toe injury.
+Raiders: LG Kelechi Osemele was out for the second straight game with a toe injury, and RG Gabe Jackson was inactive with an elbow injury.
 CB Gareon Conley got a concussion.

 UP NEXT